boopathi/react-svg-loader/README.md

 #### 5. export React.Component

 The loader should now export the svg component.
-And this is done by wrapping it in a Component Class.
+And this is done by wrapping it in an ArrowFunctionExpression.

 ```html
 <svg>...</svg>